dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 histories to determine that both team members contributed to the project appropriately.
 Feel free to work together, help each other, and edit and debug each other's code.
-But, make sure that each team member is contributing and committing to their assigned routes as documented in the GitHub Issues..
+But, make sure that each team member is contributing and committing to their assigned routes as documented in the GitHub Issues.

 ## Submission Notes
 - __As always in this class, be sure to follow all best practice conventions